Arkanosis/Arkonf/README.md

 # Arkonf

-Arkonf is system configuration including:
+Arkonf is a system configuration including:
 * a list of packages to install, managed using Salt;
 * a collection of configuration files for these tools.